SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 Top work!
 Let's now tackle the **exercises**.
 You do remember that learning how to program involves a lot of code writing and problem-solving, right?
 Let's do just that and put what we've learned into practice.

 ## First Steps in Programming – Exercises
 Welcome to the exercises.
-We are now going to write a couple of console applications, which will help us make a few more steps into programming.
-After that we will show you how to program something more complex – programs with graphical and web user interface.
+We are now going to write a couple of console applications, which will help us take a few more steps into programming.
+After that we will show you how to program something more complex – programs with a graphical and web user interface.

 ### Problem: console-based program 'Expression'
 Write a console-based **Python** program that **calculates** and **prints** the value of the following numerical expression: